Monday, March 20, 2023

 4. Reduces risk of injury

-If your workout consists of weightlifting only, you may be putting your body at risk of injury.
+If your workout consists of weightlifting only, you may be putting your body at a risk from injury.
 Muscle imbalances are one of the most common causes of injuries in weightlifting.

-Now, we should be well aware of the fact that yoga increases blood flow and help train muscles to draw in more oxygen, which can lead to better and more efficient performances, ultimately increasing overall strength and preventing chances of dislocations and muscle tears.
+Now, we should be well aware of the fact that yoga increases blood flow and help train muscles to draw in more oxygen, which can lead to better and more efficient performances, ultimately increasing the overall strength and prevent chances of dislocations and muscle tears.

-It is one of the benefits of yoga for weightlifters that include restoring tired muscles to offer a calming counterbalance to high-intensity strength training.
+It is one of the benefits of yoga for weightlifters that include restoring tired muscles to offer a calming counterbalance to high-intensity strength trainings.

 5. Minimizes soreness

-Yoga draws oxygen into muscles, flushing out the lactic acid in overworked muscles.
+Yoga draws oxygen into muscles, flushing out lactic acid in over-worked muscles.
 Yoga stimulates blood flow in the muscles, preventing any DOMS (delayed onset muscle soreness) that you may experience, helping them perform better and more efficiently.

 6. Improved Muscle Appearance